jasoncwilley/jekyll-theme/_videos/Sample-Video-Post.md

 ---
 layout: videos
-title: "Hawaii Burning"
+title: "A Post with a Video"
 description: "Custom written post descriptions are the way to go... if you're not lazy."
 tags: [sample post, video]
 image:
   background: cube.png
 youtubeId: "SU3kYxJmWuQ"
 ---

-This is a sample post
+Check out this video!!!

  this is what's get's passed in